wp-plugins/twitter-widget-with-styling/readme.txt

 5. Go to Appearance->Widgets, add the widget to any sidebar.
 6. Add your Twitter Name and your Twitter ID from the code you got from Twitter.
 7. Enjoy!

-= Todo list =

-There are some improvements that can be made:

-* Support only this plugin, not just blindly the first Twitter Widget.
-* Add the stylesheet to every widget, not just the first one.

 == Frequently Asked Questions ==